raygard/awkdoc/pages/awk_parsing.md

 Scalars can be numeric (always floating point), string, or both, which might be considered sub-types.
 You may consider some special values as _numeric string_ (defined in POSIX) or _uninitialized_ as sub-types as well.
 Arrays are associative, "subscripted" by string values.
-They are called maps in some other contexts, and I refer to them as maps internally; they are implemented with hash tables in `wak`.
+I often refer to them as maps; they are implemented with hash tables in `wak`.

 The scope rules are pretty simple.
 Function formal parameters (variables supplied in the function definition `function _name_(param1, param2,...)`) are local to the function, as far as name scoping is considered.